apache/arrow/docs/source/cpp/memory.rst

    {"time": 14814.95482, "event": "probe_libarrow:je_arrow_mallocx__return", "params": {"arg1": "0x7f4a97e0a0c0"}, "traceba

 From there one can answer a number of questions.
 For example, the following script will find which allocations were never freed, and print the associated tracebacks along with the count of dangling allocations:

 .. code-block:: python
+   :caption: count_tracebacks.py

    '''Find tracebacks of allocations with no corresponding free''' import sys